Friday of the Eighteenth Week in Ordinary Time

 - Money Can’t Buy You Love: “What profit would there be for one to gain the whole world and forfeit his life?
 Or what can one give in exchange for his life?”
 In other words, Jesus is saying that it doesn’t matter how much money you make, or what kind of car you drive, or what kind of clothes you wear, or what kind of degree you have.
 You might spend your whole life trying to earn millions of dollars and amass all sorts of luxuries and securities, but you will have done all this in vain.
 You will have missed out on the true meaning of life and the true treasure of love.
 Don’t make the mistake of constantly trying to make life easier and more comfortable for yourself.
 You will only end up being hopelessly miserable and extremely lonely.

-- Paybacks Are Tough: “For the Son of Man will come with his angels in his Father’s glory, and then he will repay everyone according to his conduct.”
+- Payback Is Tough: “For the Son of Man will come with his angels in his Father’s glory, and then he will repay each according to his conduct.”
 It is clear that Jesus will not let us into heaven just because we say we believe in him.
 He also makes this clear in other teachings throughout the Gospels.
 Faith alone is not sufficient to be saved.
-Even Satan and his devils believe — and shudder (cf. James 2:19).
-Let us reflect on the words of Saint James for further insight: “What good is it, my brothers and sisters, if you say you have faith but do not have works?
-Can faith save you?
-If a brother or sister is naked and lacks daily food, and one of you says to them, ‘Go in peace; keep warm and eat your fill,’ and yet you do not supply their bodily needs, what is the good of that?
-So faith by itself, if it has no works, is dead” (James 2:14-17).
+Even Satan and his devils believe—and shudder (cf. Jas 2:19).
+Let us reflect on the words of Saint James for further insight: “What good is it, my brothers, if someone says he has faith but does not have works?
+Can that faith save him?
+If a brother or sister has nothing to wear and has no food for the day, and one of you says to them, ‘Go in peace, keep warm, and eat well,’ but you do not give them the necessities of the body, what good is it?
+So also faith of itself, if it does not have works, is dead” (Jas 2:14-17).

 Conversation with Christ: I pledge allegiance to the cross and to the holy, Catholic Church; and to the Kingdom for which it stands: One Body in Jesus Christ, everlasting life, with forgiveness and freedom from sin.